 Because of the switchbacks during the train's climb up or down, passengers exit from the coaches at the end of each section and watch the engine uncouple and run around to the other end of the train to pull it the opposite direction over the next section.
 It is entertaining to watch.
 The Blue Mountains are pretty and the entire experience is fun.
 We even saw kangaroos along the tracks.

 In 2013, a devastating fire destroyed buildings, some rolling stock, and equipment used to service rolling stock.
 The railway is currently closed, while they raise funds and rebuild.
+The operators hope to resume passenger service in late 2017.

 The large photo at the top of the page captures two of the Zig Zag Railway viaducts and gives a view of the Blue Mountains.
 The smaller image above and the four pictures below show our locomotive uncoupling from one end of the train and moving to the other end for the next stage of the journey.